ethberry/ethberry.github.io/admin/mechanics-simple/wait-list/contract/edit.md

 # Edit

-After the wait list contract is deployed it can be edited
+After the wait list contract is deployed it has to be edited

 ## Edit options